giantswarm/azure-operator/docs/running_e2etests_locally.md

-# Running e2e tests locally
+# Running integration tests locally

 Build the application, which means compiling the Go code, building the docker image and the helm chart package.